 We were originally incorporated in June 2021 as a Delaware corporation under the name "Aesther Healthcare Acquisition Corp."
 We were a special purpose acquisition company, formed for the purpose of effecting an initial business combination with one or more target companies.
 On September 17, 2021 (the "IPO Closing Date"), we consummated our initial public offering (the "IPO" or the "Public Offering").
-On February 14, 2023 (the "Closing Date"), we consummated the previously announced Business Combination (as defined in the Explanatory Note to this Annual Report on Form 10-K) pursuant to the Business Combination Agreement, by and among the Company, Merger Sub, Sponsor, in its capacity as purchaser representative, Legacy Ocean, and Dr. Chirinjeev Kathuria, in his capacity as seller representative.
+On February 14, 2023 (the "Closing Date"), we consummated the previously announced Business Combination (as defined in the section entitled "Prospectus Summary - The Business Combination") pursuant to the Business Combination Agreement, by and among the Company, Merger Sub, Sponsor, in its capacity as purchaser representative, Legacy Ocean, and Dr. Chirinjeev Kathuria, in his capacity as seller representative.
 Pursuant to the Business Combination Agreement, on the Closing Date, Merger Sub merged with and into Legacy Ocean, with Legacy Ocean continuing as the surviving entity and a wholly-owned subsidiary of the Company.
 In connection with the closing of the Business Combination, we changed our name from "Aesther Healthcare Acquisition Corp." to "Ocean Biomedical, Inc."